 If your home is damaged by fire, water, or another type of insured loss, you may have no choice but to move into a hotel or rental home while repairs are made.
-If this becomes necessary, the cost of the hotel and other increases in your living expenses can be paid by your “additional living expense” insurance.
-Below are answers to some of the most common questions relating to additional living expense insurance.
+If this becomes necessary, the cost of the hotel and other increases in your living expenses can be paid by your “additional living expense” coverage.

 If you have the right home insurance, including “additional living expense” coverage, your insurance provider will cover additional expenses caused by a covered loss.
 Insurance providers often have standard processes in place to help you keep track of your expenses while you’re displaced; ask your adjuster if they can provide you with templates or other tools to make recordkeeping easier.